 Information about the numbers and range of threatened and endangered species comes from scientific observation.
 The information is then verified officially by national or international bodies, such as the IUCN (International Union for the Conservation of Nature).

-Researchers use this data to study animal and plant species as well as the environments they live in.
+Researchers use this data to study endangered animal and plant species as well as the environments they live in.
 Conservationists also use this data to work to enhance the biodiversity of a region or of the planet in general.

 With less than 5% of known species on the planet measured for endangered status, one of the greatest challenges of this category is the lack of comprehensiveness.
-In addition, plants and wild animals don’t often volunteer for study; researchers and conservationists must find them to record their prevalence.
+In addition, plants and wild animals don’t volunteer for study; researchers and conservationists must track them down to record their prevalence.
 In short, the recording of this data is one of the greatest challenges of this data category and the only solution is further study and observation.

 Unfortunately, big data also risks harming endangered and vulnerable wildlife.